cs1302uga/cs1302-styleguide/README.md

 ### OneTopLevelClass

-Each top-level class, interface or enum resides in a source file of its own.
+Each top-level class, interface, or enum resides in a source file of its own.
-Official description of a 'top-level' term:
+The official description of a 'top-level' term:
 [7.6.
 Top Level Type Declarations](https://docs.oracle.com/javase/specs/jls/se8/html/jls-7.html#jls-7.6).
-If the file does not contain a `public` class, enum or interface, then the top-level type is the first type in file.
+If the file does not contain a `public` class, enum, or interface, then the top-level type is the first type in the file.

 ### OuterTypeFilename